jakob-ra/ARGUS-macOS/README.md

 2. Install additional Python packages (see Prerequisites below).
 3. Install cURL and add a cURL environment variable to your system (see below).
 4. Download and extract the ARGUS files.
+5. Open terminal, navigate to the ARGUS folder and type 'scrapyd'
-5. Start scraping via ARGUS.exe or the ARGUS_noGUI.py file.
+5. Start scraping by running ARGUS.py or ARGUS_noGUI.py
 6. Check the scraping process using the web interface and wait until it is finished.
 7. Run postprocessing from ARGUS.exe.